What Dog is Right for Search and Rescue

 Your best bet is to find a breeder who breeds dogs from working lines.

-If one or both of the parents is used for search and rescue, herding, bird dog, bomb or narcotics detection, schutzhund, agility, police, or military work he may be a good candidate.
+Look for a puppy with one or both of the parents is used for search and rescue, herding, bird dog, bomb or narcotics detection, schutzhund, agility, police, or military work.
 Your best bet is to meet with and talk to search and rescue groups in your area about the origins of their dogs.
 Meet with many breeders and dog handlers to get a feel for the different dogs out there.
 Training and living with a collie is a different experience than that of a lab and again different from a german shepherd.

 The personality of the dog is also important.